 “Children who are removed from their homes and placed into foster care due to abuse, neglect or abandonment, almost by definition have special needs.” -State Early Childhood Policy Technical Assistance Network, June 2003

-That is why Boyer is proud to offer CHERISH™ (Children Encouraged by Relationships in Secure Homes), a program that supports the social and emotional well-being of children involved in the foster system, as well as their caregivers.
-CHERISH includes relationship-based counseling, reflective supervision, and ongoing support, and is provided at no cost.
+That is why Boyer is proud to offer CHERISH™ (Children Encouraged by Relationships in Secure Homes), a program created by our partners at Kindering that supports the social and emotional well-being of children involved in the foster system, as well as the needs of their caregivers and parents.
+CHERISH includes relationship-based counseling, developmental guidance, and ongoing support, and is provided at no cost.

-Led by Boyer’s Social Worker and a Family Resources Coordinator, the program’s primary goal is to help develop bonds and create secure attachment relationships between the child and their caregivers.
-An “attachment relationship” is defined as a close, dependable relationship that provides a child with nurturance, security, responsive interaction and encouragement of exploration to develop to their fullest potential.
+Led by Boyer’s Social Worker and a Family Resources Coordinator, the program’s primary goal is to help develop bonds and create secure attachment relationships between the child, their caregivers, and the child’s parents.
+An “attachment relationship” is defined as a close, dependable relationship that provides a child with nurturance, security, responsive interaction, and encouragement of exploration to develop to their fullest potential.

 Anticipated Program Impact: